klauer/epics-sumo-mirror/doc/examples.rst

 We have to set a weight factor for our BESSYRULES module, this ensures that this module always comes first in generated RELEASE files::

-  sumo-db --db DEPS.DB --savedb weight -- -1 BESSYRULES
+  sumo-db --db DEPS.DB weight -- -1 BESSYRULES

 Set up a support directory
 --------------------------